 Excerpted from The Stage; 9 January 1992

 Louise English as Dick is the perfect principal boy.
-Always with a ready smile, she sang happily and played a real trouper.
-Her stage personality and rapport with the audience is tremendous.
+Always with a ready smile,

 Back to Top

-"Snow White – The Strand"
+"Snow White at The Strand"

 By Peter Hepple